yadav-sudeep/actions-demo/README.md

-"Hello Git!"
-"Hello Git!\n\nI have validated the sign"
+"Hello Git!<br>I have validated the sign!"